Tech · 16.03.2023

 What billing models are there for software projects?

-You have decided - you need custom software developed for you.
-You can already get an overview of the costs incurred in software projects in our first blog article on the topic of "What does custom software cost".
+You have decided - you need software developed individually for you.
+You can get an overview of the costs involved in software projects in our other articles from the series:

 Fixed price models